-Understanding the mystery of preterm birthNovember 12th, 2013 in Obstetrics & gynaecology /
+Understanding the mystery of preterm birthNovember 12, 2013 in Medicine & Health / Obstetrics & gynaecology

 Researchers at the University of Adelaide's Robinson Institute say there is still a lack of knowledge about the causes of preterm birth and what can be done to prevent it.

 About one in every 10 babies is born too soon (less than 37 weeks gestation).
 This can carry immediate risks to the baby's health and survival because their brain and other organs are not fully developed, but there is also growing evidence to suggest that babies born preterm may be prone to educational and societal impacts in later life.

 Speaking in the lead up to World Prematurity Day (Sunday 17 November), the Robinson Institute's preterm research priority leader, Philippa Middleton, says preterm birth is a major problem throughout the world.

 "Preterm birth is also still a mystery – often we do not know what has caused a baby to be born too soon.
 But we do know that there may be long-term consequences," Ms Middleton says.